-Olympiakos looked lively down their own left flank through Torossidis and Abdoun; The Greek fullback had a header cleared off the line by Rosicky and Abdoun forced Wojciech Szczesny into a good save either side of a fluffed half-volley from Aaron Ramsey.
+Olympiakos looked lively down their own left flank through Torossidis and Abdoun; the Greek full-back had a header cleared off the line by Rosicky and Abdoun forced Wojciech Szczesny into a good save either side of a fluffed half-volley from Aaron Ramsey.

 The game was increasingly becoming an end-to-end shoot-out with Gervinho especially dangerous on the counter, though his poor decision-making brought several attacks to a premature end.

-Eventually the Ivorian got it right, jinking into the box before cutting the ball back to the edge of the area for Rosicky to curl into the far corner via the palms of Roy Carroll just before halftime.
+Eventually the Ivorian got it right, jinking into the box before cutting the ball back to the edge of the area for Rosicky to curl into the far corner via the palms of Roy Carroll just before half-time.

-Andrey Arshavin replaced the Czech goalscorer after the break and brought even more speed to Arsenal’s offense on the break.
+Andrey Arshavin replaced the Czech goalscorer after the break and brought even more speed to Arsenal’s offence on the break.
 The Russian had a chance to double the lead but headed Chamakh’s cross over the bar from 10-yards.

 Olympiakos, playing only for pride, continued to push forward, affording Arsenal space to break into.
 Abdoun’s neat through-ball was prodded wide by Ljubomir Fejsa before another swift Gunners counter saw Arshavin’s stinging shot clawed away by Carroll.